zigttp

 zigttp expert writes only inside zigts, reruns

-The subset is the leverage.
+The subset is what makes proof tractable

 TypeScript, narrowed until it can be proved